Fact Checked & Updated by Shea Brogren, MOT, OTR/L

 During times of transition or periods of uncertainty and anxiety, some children revert to sucking and chewing on clothing, hair, or fingers to self-soothe.
 Here are our favorite “toys” for oral sensory input:

 Repetitive, rhythmic auditory feedback can attract some kids to a specific toy.
-It may drive you a little nuts having to listen to the same musical sounds playing, but your child will be engaged and that’s what is most important!
+It may drive you a little nuts having to listen to the same musical sounds playing, but your child will be engaged, their listening skills may improve, and that’s what is most important!
 We’ve included a link to a book about Kids, Music, & Autism for parents to read more about including auditory input and music for teaching and playing!
-Also, because not every child with autism tolerates auditory sensory input, we’ve included sensory-friendly headphones and noise reduction headphones in our Top 10!
+Also, because not every child with autism tolerates auditory sensory input, we’ve included sensory-friendly headphones and noise reduction headphones in our top 10!

 Fine motor skills can range from basic to more complex, given the age and development of the child.
 Some of the toys work on cognitive development and can be fun ways to work on imitation, design copying, building, and turn-taking.